netdata/netdata/collectors/systemd-journal.plugin/README.md

 - `_BOOT_ID`: the hex value is annotated with the timestamp of the first message encountered for this boot id.
 - `PRIORITY`: the numeric value is replaced with the human-readable name of each priority.
-- `SYSLOG_FACILITY`: the encoded value is replaced with the human-readable name of each value.
+- `SYSLOG_FACILITY`: the encoded value is replaced with the human-readable name of each facility.
 - `ERRNO`: the numeric value is annotated with the short name of each value.
 - `_UID` `_AUDIT_LOGINUID` and `_SYSTEMD_OWNER_UID`: the local user database is consulted to annotate them with usernames.
 - `_GID`: the local group database is consulted to annotate them with group names.